TrickzTwix/Test/Placeholders.md

 Relational Placeholder | Description
 --- | ---
-%factionsuuid_relation% | The relation between the 2 players
+%rel_factionsuuid_relation% | The relation between the 2 players
-%factionsuuid_relation_color% | Color of the relation between the 2 players
+%rel_factionsuuid_relation_color% | Color of the relation between the 2 players

 ### Players
 The rest of the placeholders should be usable by any plugin supporting placeholders.